SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       > ```

       1. Let `Node'` be a sibling of `Node`

+         > Here, you have to choose which sibling to use
+         >
+         > In my implementation, I prefer coalescence rather than redistribution,
+         > so I will try to find the best sibling (i.e., the sibling has fewer
+         > entries)

       2. Let `K'` be the value between pointers `Node` and `Node'` in `parent(Node)`

          ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-06-10%2015-52-40.png)